HDFGroup/vol-async/README.md

     Run the serial tests only

         > make check_serial

+    If any test fails, check async_vol_test.err in the $VOL_DIR/test directory for the error message.
+With certain file systems where file locking is not supported, an error of "file create failed" may occur and can be fixed with "export HDF5_USE_FILE_LOCKING=FALSE", which disables the HDF5 file locking.

 4, Using the Asynchronous I/O VOL connector with application code (Implicit mode with environmental variable)